MAIF/shapash/README.md

 - **Summarize and export** the local explanation
 > **Shapash** proposes a short and clear local explanation.
 It allows each user, whatever their Data background, to understand a local prediction of a supervised model thanks to a summarized and explicit explanation

+- **Evaluate** the quality of your explainability using different metrics

 - Easily share and discuss results with non-Data users